MadisGrid/MadisGrid/README.md

 # Hi, I'm Madi!

-I'm Software Engineer and and 3D Model Designer from Oahu, Hawaii, working in 3D Modeling and Programming.
+I'm Future Software Engineer and and 3D Model Designer from Oahu, Hawaii, working in 3D Modeling and Programming.
 I enjoy making intuitive programs and creating 3D models in Blender for VR applications.
 I am persuing a Software Engineering degree in hopes to further my current career.

 # My Github Stats